 - storage boxes or suit cases will work well for this

 Okay, let’s get started…

-- Look at every item and place it in a pile
+- Look at every item of clothing and place it into one of our five key piles.

 2. Wanted – store away until spring.

 These are the things you still want, love and know you’ll wear again next spring.